ysrepo/sandbox/README.md

 1. Install "WSL: Ubuntu" running in cmd `wsl --install`

    a.
-WSL comes out of the box with Windows 11, therefore it is needed only to install the appropriate Ubuntu distribution on it, Ubuntu is default Linux distribution on WSL, i.e. no need to explicitly specify that the target is Ubuntu
+WSL comes out of the box with Windows 11, therefore it is needed only to install the Ubuntu distribution on it, Ubuntu is default Linux distribution on WSL, i.e. no need to explicitly specify that the target is Ubuntu

 1. Open VS Code and choose the option in the menu on the Start page `Connect to...` (Crtl + Alt + O) and choose the item `Connect to WSL` in the showed pop-up dropdown